Triply Robust Panel Estimators: Extensions

 where $X_{j,s}$ defines observable covariates and $R_{j,s}$ denotes a low-rank component.
 The main advantage of controlling for covariates in this case is to relax the low rank assumption of $L_{j,s}$, assuming instead that $L_{j,s}$ is given by the sum of observed covariates and of a possibly low-rank component $R_{j,s}$.
 In this case the objective function for a treated unit/period $(i^\star, t^\star)$ reads as

 We can then follow verbatim our procedure also controlling for covariates in this case.
-Appendix Theorem \ref{cor:covariates-bias} extends our triple-robustness results in the presence of covariates without assuming a particular estimator for $\beta$.
+Appendix Theorem \ref{cor:covariates-bias} extends our triple-robustness results in the presence of covariates without assuming a particular estimator for $\phi$.
+Note, importantly, that with covariates the choice of the optimal weights may also change since the objective function in Algorithm \ref{alg:alg1} now optimizes over the tuning parameters after residualizing covariates from the outcomes (similar, for instance to the SDID method).